 Andrew Freeman

 Andrew Freeman serves as Deputy City Manager and Public Safety Director.
-He leads Police, Fire, Emergency Management, Municipal Court, Animal Management & Welfare, and Planning.
+He leads Police, Fire, Emergency Management, City Marshal, Municipal Court, Animal Management & Welfare, and Planning.

 Rich Gagnon

 Rich Gagnon serves as Assistant City Manager and Chief Information Officer.
-Rich leads the Information Technology, Office of Engagement and Innovation, Public Health, Civic Center, Women Infants and Children, Transit teams, as well as, the 3-1-1 and Broadband initiatives.
+Rich leads the Information Technology, Library, Office of Engagement and Innovation, Civic Center, Airport, Public Health, Civic Center, Women Infants and Children, Transit, Community Development, and Environmental Health teams.

-Prior to his appointment as Assistant City Manager, Hooper served as the Managing Director of Public Works, and before that, as the Director of Public Works for the City of Amarillo.
-He joined the organization in 2018 after a distinguished 22-year tenure with the City of Pampa, where he served as the Director of Public Works.
+Before becoming Assistant City Manager in November 2024, Hooper served as Managing Director of Public Works and, prior to that, as Director of Public Works for the City of Amarillo.
+He joined Amarillo in 2018 after more than two decades with the City of Pampa, where he advanced through multiple roles to become Director of Public Works and led major infrastructure, solid waste, and community improvement initiatives.

-A lifelong resident of the Texas Panhandle, Hooper is also active in his community.
-He serves as a praise and worship drummer at his local church and has been a play-by-play sports broadcaster for over 30 years, calling more than 2,000 high school and college games for regional radio outlets.
+A lifelong resident of Texas, Hooper remains active in his community.
+He has served in various civic and nonprofit leadership roles, plays drums in the praise and worship team at his local church, coaching youth sports, and has been a play-by-play sports broadcaster for more than 30 years, calling over 2,000 high school and college games for regional radio outlets.

 CITY MANAGER'S OFFICE Principles